Swiss International Air Lines: Head office

-The Swiss International Air Lines head office at EuroAirport Basel Mulhouse Freiburg.
+The former Swiss International Air Lines head office at EuroAirport Basel Mulhouse Freiburg.

 Swiss' lounge at John F. Kennedy International Airport.

-Swiss International Air Lines has its operational headquarters at EuroAirport Basel Mulhouse Freiburg near Basel, Switzerland.
+Swiss International Air Lines has its operational headquarters at Kloten Airport, where it also maintains its registered office.

+It previously had its operational headquarters on the grounds of EuroAirport Basel Mulhouse Freiburg near Basel, Switzerland.
 The French-Swiss airport is located on French territory and has customs-free access to Switzerland.
-The Swiss head office is located in the Swiss section of the airport, and it is only accessible from Switzerland.
-According to the commercial register, the legal seat is in Basel itself.
+The former Swiss head office is located in the Swiss section of the airport, and it is only accessible from Switzerland.
+According to the commercial register, the legal seat was in Basel itself.

-Swiss International Air Lines' head office was previously the head office of Crossair.
+The head office of Swiss International Air Lines was formerly the head office of Crossair.
 In 2002 the "Crossair" sign on the building was replaced by a "Swiss International Air Lines" one.
-As of 2004 the Basel area offices housed about 1,000 employees, while the Zurich area offices housed about 850 employees.
-When Swiss started as a company, about 1,400-1,500 worked at the Basel offices.
+As of 2004, the Basel area offices housed about 1,000 employees, while the Zurich area offices housed about 850 employees.
+When Swiss started as a company, about 1,400–1,500 worked at the Basel offices.
+Circa 2014, the CEO of Swiss planned to move his primary office from Basel Airport to Kloten Airport, while the former would be a secondary office.

-Swiss also operates offices at Zurich Airport in Kloten and at Geneva Airport.
+Swiss also operates offices at Geneva Airport.